 Take a look at the images you used in your older posts.
 Are they compelling?
 Will they grab readers’ attention?
 Are they optimized with alt tags?
 Are they the right size to share on the social channels you are using?
 If not, create better images and optimize them.
 Then share the article again on your social channels.
 Canva is an easy-to-use tool to help you create awesome on-brand images.

 Perhaps your older articles don’t contain any visual components.
-Consider adding visuals like videos, a SlideShare deck, or infographics.
+Consider adding visuals like videos, Google web stories, or infographics.
 Visual content that’s easy to share will extend the reach of your content.
 Need some tools for creating awesome images that will increase engagement?
 Check out our article here.

 Over time you may have expanded upon or written articles about similar topics.
 Go back to your original articles on the subject and add links to your related posts.
 Also, add links to older articles on your newer posts.
 By doing this you’re adding value, saving the reader the time it would take to search your site for additional information on the subject, and keeping the reader on your site longer which will be viewed favorably by search engines.